 Back Home to Kenilworth

 For the rest of his life he became an active member of the Kenilworth Branch of the Royal British Legion and eventually became chairman.
 Like all Legion members, he was dedicated to Poppy Appeal each year, which raised funds for former military personnel who were in need of help.
-The Kenilworth Branch would also arranged numerous events throughout the year to raise money: including; dinner parties, flower shows, coffee mornings, sponsored walks, even pumpkin evenings!
+The Kenilworth Branch would also arranged numerous events throughout the year to raise money including: dinner parties, flower shows, coffee mornings, sponsored walks, even pumpkin evenings!

 CLICK ON PHOTOS TO ENLARGE

-c1950s Poppy Appeal1982 Rememberance CeremonyPumpkin Evening 1985Dinner at the De Montfort Hotel 1981One big CabbageBadge of Flowers, St Nicholas ParkFormer British Legion Clubin KenilworthHorace with Marguerite Soden (his second wife)War Memorial – Present DayPoppies in Purlieu Lane – 2011Horace’s Medals
+c1950s Poppy Appeal1982 Rememberance CeremonyPumpkin Evening 1985De Montfort Hotel 1981One big CabbageBadge of Flowers, St Nicholas ParkFormer British Legion Clubin KenilworthHorace with Marguerite Soden (his second wife)War Memorial – Present DayPoppies in Purlieu Lane – 2011Horace’s Medals

 Off To Buck House For Lunch

 In 2005, in recognistion of his miltary service (and no doubt his British Legion work also), he was invited to lunch with Queen Elizabeth and The Duke of Edinburgh, in the back garden of Buckingham Palace.
 It was to commemorate the 60th year of the ending of the war, 200 people attended occasion.
 Numerous dignitaries were there, including members of the Royal Family and Prime Minister, Tony Blair and his wife, Cherry.
 There was a fly-over of various WW2 aircraft and the music was provided by The Band of the Queen’s Division, and rather fittingly for Horace, The Band of the Royal Marines.
-For the record, all guests at the luncheon, had Ballotine of Salmon with herb mayonnaise salad with peas, tomatoes and asparagus, plus new potatoes.
+For the record, all guests had Ballotine of Salmon with herb mayonnaise salad with peas, tomatoes and asparagus, plus new potatoes.
 Dessert was gooseberry shortbread.

 Horace Minden Burrows